morousg/cvGPUSpeedup/README.md

 # Benchmarks

 The library has some unit tests that can be additionally used as benchmarks.
 When generating benchmark results, they show always positive speedups ranging from 2x to 10000x (in an RTX A2000).
 The Speedup is going to be greater the more kernels you are fusing, and the smaller those kernels are in terms of both compute operations and grid size.
-## Basic operations and schedulling
+## Variable size crop, resize and normalize

 ![OpenCV timeline](https://github.com/morousg/cvGPUSpeedup/blob/main/images/NSightSystemsTimeline1.png)